gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 | 6    | Mindfulness Minutes    | +0.022      | +0.147              | Each additional daily minute → +0.02 point improvement |
 | 7    | Caffeine Intake        | -0.002      | -0.136              | Minimal effect.
 100 mg caffeine → -0.2 point change |

+ **Notes:**
+> ¹ Health Behavior Score's unexpected negative coefficient (β = -0.742) likely indicates multicollinearity.
+This composite metric overlaps with mindfulness_minutes and other features already in the model.
+When isolated
+> in bivariate analysis, health behaviors show expected positive correlations with mental health.
+In future iterations, this feature should be excluded from the regression model to avoid redundancy with its component
+> features.

 <img width="1092" height="514" alt="Feature_importance_for_predicting_Mental_Health_Score" src="https://github.com/user-attachments/assets/d7718f95-677f-4359-9bfc-748b5dfce2b5" />